The Old Hoodie

 My older brother and I were talking spiritual one afternoon.
-Though our communications are spread out due to busy lives, when we are able to have a lingering conversation it often involves sharing something that God is personally speaking into our hearts.
+Though our communications are spread out due to busy lives, when we are able to have a lingering conversation it always involves sharing something that God is personally speaking into our hearts.
 I get blessed when I spiritually converse with him.
 He's one of my favorite people to do this with because he's so full of God's Word and the wisdom that results from such fullness.

 In the context of something he was sharing that particular day, he relayed that he had an old hoodie, a most comfortable one that he had possessed for quite a while.
 It was very worn and noticeably frayed, but, even so, he wore it all the time since it “still fits ok.”
 And really—truth be told—because at the time he didn't have another one.